-Specify the coverage level of at sea inspections of SBT authorised fishing vessels by Member's patrol vessels during the previous fishing season (e.g. the percentage of SBT trips inspected).
-Korea didn't conduct any at-sea inspection activities in 2020/21 season.
+Specify the coverage level of at sea inspections of SBT authorised fishing vessels by Member's patrol vessels during the most recently completed fishing season (e.g. the percentage of SBT trips inspected).

+Korea didn't conduct any at-sea inspection activities in 2022/23 season.